What to Do and See in Bormio: 13 Activities Not to Miss in and around the City

 The "Kuerc" è an'ancient structure located in the heart of Bormio's historic center.
 The word "Kuerc" literally means "lid" in the local dialect and is one of the town&s best-known symbols, along with the Bajona Tower that rises above it.

 This building dates back to the 14th century and è was used as a place of assembly and administration of justice.
-Inside, è you can find benches and its columns were used to display decrees and judgments.
+Inside, è it is possible to find benches and its columns were used to display decrees and judgments.

-To the left of the Kuerc, you can still see the crests of the sedan stand, where condemned prisoners were once chained.
+To the left of the Kuerc, you can still see the crests of the sedan stand, where convicts were once chained.
 On the back, you can find an'inscription that testifies to the county's ancient past and incites posterity to preserve the freedom won by its predecessors.

 The Kuerc is the seat of the county.